KeXiangWang/graph_builder/README.md

 >Explanation for the Controller File.

 The front rows are for defination of files.
 For each row:
-	The first string should be the name of the file. (the loaction could be raletive of absolutely both and can be changed in function: TableParser::parse)
+&emsp;The first string should be the name of the file. (the loaction could be raletive of absolutely both and can be changed in function: TableParser::parse)
-	The following strings are the title of the correspond volumns, which imply the real meaning of the data.
+&emsp;The following strings are the title of the correspond volumns, which imply the real meaning of the data.
 They are seperated by a *tab*.
-	Each row have a potential title "table_x", which means it's **x**th table.
+&emsp;Each row have a potential title "table_x", which means it's **x**th table.
 And it is designed for the condition that there need a vertex without any meaningful infomation.

 After the rows for defination, the subsequent row should be a designated row with text, "edges:".
 Then the following rows are description of edges.
 For each row:
-	The first string and the second string are the titles defined in the front rows.
+&emsp;The first string and the second string are the titles defined in the front rows.
 They are seperated by a *tab*.
-	It means there may be a edge between the first string and the second string.
+&emsp;It means there may be a edge between the first string and the second string.
 If in a row of one file, the two strings appears at the same time, the program will make an edge from the first string to the second string and give the edge a label.

 #### Example
 >Controller File